akkartik/mu/mu.md

 Inouts in memory can be either inputs or outputs (if they're addresses being written to).
 Hence the name.

+Primitives usually require their inouts to be in specific combinations of memory and register.
+User-defined functions are flexible.

 Primitives can often write to arbitrary output registers.
 User-defined functions, however, require rigidly specified output registers.